Guest post contributed by Dayna Doskocil

 Being a teacher is fantastic.
 It’s rewarding to see students understand something that challenged them in the past.
 It’s satisfying to hear them say that you made science (or English or history or math) fun for them.
 It’s gratifying to know that when students walk out your door, they know something about the world because of you.

-Teaching is also challenging.
+Teaching in classrooms today is also challenging.
 Expectations are high—from students, from parents, from department chairs and administrators.
 Every veteran teacher has advice to offer and, as a newer teacher, you have to figure out what works best for you.
+Looking for an amazing tool to help manage student behavior?
+Try Classcraft for free today.

 Here are some of the things that I find difficult as a teacher and how I overcome those challenges.